Julmuendi/Julmuendi/README.md

 - 👋 Hi, I’m Juliet M. Muia
 - 👀 I’m interested in building software applications that have a positive impact in the digital space and in the lives of millions of people across the globe.
-- 🌱 I have just completed my coding workshops at SheCodes.io where I have achieved hands-on knowledge and skills in front end development and React.js
+- 🌱 I enrolled and completed my coding workshops at SheCodes.io where I have achieved hands-on knowledge and skills in front end development and React.js.
+I have also taken a MERN stack course from Udemy.
-- 💞️ I’m looking for job opportunities as a junior front end developer.
+- 💞️ I’m looking for job opportunities as a junior software developer: ReactJs, NodeJs, MongoDB, Express, Bootstrap, HTML5, CSS3
 - 📫 You can reach me through my email: Julmuia@gmail.com

 <!---